Evaluating AI-Generated Images of Cultural Artifacts with Community-Informed Rubrics: Community workshop methodologies study materials

 \subsection{Summary of differences between protocols}

 Our three community engagements adopt different methods to engage community members in the process of systematization.
 We conducted our study in two phases, where we adopted a shared methodology to engage both residents of Tamil Nadu and Kerala, and a different methodology to engage BLV community members in the UK.
 These different methodologies reflect different cultural contexts and best practices in creating access for each community.
 Each engagement was conducted and facilitated by different members of our research team, who also experimented with small adaptations when implementing our shared protocol.
-In this section, we summarize notable differences in how our study methodology differed across contexts.
-We provide a brief justification for why we made each methodological decision below.
+Table \ref{tab:workshop-differences} summarizes notable differences in how our study methodology differed across contexts.
+The table provides a brief justification for why we made each methodological decision.

-\subsection{Extended Study Protocol: Assistive Technologies used by the Blind and Low Vision Community}
+\subsection{Extended study protocol: Assistive technologies used by the blind and low vision community}